-However, the dog must be socialized to people and other dogs, and you should check to see if dogs are allowed on the trail.
-If a dog is not friendly to others, it must either be on a short leash at all times and controllable by the owner or must be left home.
+Your first obligation as a dog owner on a hike, after verifying that dogs are allowed on your chosen trail, is to be very sure your dog is socialized to people and other dogs.
+If a dog is not friendly to others, it must either be on a short leash at all times and controllable by the owner or preferably should be left at home.

 Please keep in mind that there are plenty of people who are fearful of dogs, and even a leashed dog that is growling or straining on the leash can be frightening to others.
 Also, a very friendly dog that has a tendency to run up to someone, even with their tail wagging and no barking, can still scare someone.

 Always yield to human hikers and talk to the approaching person to resolve any concerns.

 I have only hiked with a totally friendly dog, but every time someone approaches, I call out well in advance of crossing paths, “She’s friendly, she may approach but she’s totally friendly.”
 That has always been sufficient for others to be comfortable, but Aussies are small dogs.
 If you have a bigger dog and the approaching party is upset no matter what you say, make sure your dog is on a short leash and you move off-trail to give the other hiker plenty of room to pass.

 Interestingly, I have found that some folks unfamiliar with dogs on trails are reassured about the friendliness and trail-worthiness of a dog if they see the dog wearing a pack or an official-looking vest of the kind in my recommended equipment list.
 That vest serves several purposes, including making a dog more visible when off leash.